g1eng/select5/README.md

 select5 offers two primary selection modes:
 - Simple string selection from a list
 - Advanced table row selection with mixed data types
-- Console text editor with Emacs-like key binding

 Both modes support keyboard navigation with arrow keys and selection with Enter.
 The library handles terminal control sequences and cursor movement automatically.

+The package also implements an experimental console text editor with Emacs-like key binding.
+For more detail, see the [example](#text-editor-alpha).

 # Basic Utf8Char Selection